deja-h-dev/HuddleLandingPage/README-template.md

 - I finished the desktop css.
 Now I'm focusing on responsiveness.
 Making sure the imgs and text shrinks when I resize my window.
 - I'm creating a gh-pages branch so I can check the responsiveness using [this responsive design checker](https://responsivedesignchecker.com/).
 - Removed the "\" so my images can show up on gh-pages
+- It worked!
+Images now work on gh-pages!!
+- Next I want to work on the font awesome facebook icon border.
+It's not a perfect circle like the others.
+I think I just have to surround them in individual div's and give the div a round border.
+I'm going to try that.
+- After applying the border div to each social icon, I noticed that the w & h are all different.
+So in order for all of them to be completely round, they need to be the same height and width.
+- Now the social icons have perfectly round borders!
+And are aligned correctly on desktop & mobile viewport's.
+But now when you hover over the icon, the icon color will transition but not the border.
+Maybe I should wrap everything around a link instead of a div.
+- I changed it from div to a but that didn't change anything except a curser change...
+- Just out of curiosity, I put the font awesome icon class and applied it to an link and now the color changes on hover but the icon isn't centered!!
+My brain hurts...
+- I looked in the chrome dev tools and noticed that display: flex was being overwritten by something so I searched in the computed tab to find what was overriding my flex.
+The fab class.
+So I applied an !important to my flex and it fixed my problem!

 ### Built with